-The editors are now accepting submissions of Research, Method, Database, Software and Open Debate manuscripts.
-The deadline for …
+The editors are accepting submissions of Research, Method, Database, Software and Open Debate manuscripts.
+The deadline for submissions …

 While some of the disagreement hinged on the semantics of the word 'function', a key sticking point was the scientific validity of declaring a stretch of the genome functional when there is no evidence for evolutionary constraint on its constituent DNA sequence.
 In other words, how …